 Have a local Puerto Rico employee

-Previously, the company was required to have a minimum number of 5 employees.
-A change to Act 20 in 2017 however eliminated this requirement.
-Now the company is require to have at least one employee.
+Years ago, the company needed to have a minimum number of 5 employees, which then changed to one employee.
+But now, only companies with $3 million or more in revenue must have one employee.
 The employee must have full social security benefits and pay taxes in Puerto Rico.

 Prior to the 2017 Tax Cuts and Jobs Act, you could have a Puerto Rico company, but not be resident there.
 You would have paid 4% tax in PR and defer US tax on retained earnings.
 Unfortunately, this does not work anymore.

-Tax free capital gains are a big draw for investors and traders.
-However, Puerto Rico Act 22 applies only to Puerto Rico sourced capital gains and passive income.
+Tax-free capital gains are a big draw for investors and traders.
+However, this part of Puerto Rico Act 60 applies only to Puerto Rico sourced capital gains and passive income.
 To qualify you must be a bona fide resident of Puerto Rico for an entire tax year.

 Puerto Rico bona fide resident requirements